-If you are an international student on a Student visa, you are required by the UKVI to attend all your lessons.
-Attendance is monitored on a weekly basis so in practice, you would generally have three contact points a week.
-The UKVI consider a contact point as a 'day'.
-If you miss 10 consecutive UKVI contact points, you may be terminated from the course and have your sponsorship withdrawn.
-This means you will need to return to your home country and this may affect any future visa applications you make to the UK.
-More details can be found in our International Sponsored Student Policy and Compliance Procedures.

-Full information on engagement, notifying us of absence, and the Self-certification form can be found in our Engagement Policy, which is downloadable from our online Quality and Enhancement Manual (see Section 3 above).
+If you are an international student on a Student visa, you are required by the UKVI to academically engage on your course.
+If you fail to engage you may be terminated from the course and have your sponsorship withdrawn.
+More details on academic engagement can be found in our International Sponsored Student Policy and Compliance Procedures document and Engagement Policy, which are both downloadable from our online Quality and Enhancement Manual (see Section 3 above).